tikanon/Learning/README.md

 # delta-demo
-This is a demo for learning Git &amp; Github.
+To learn about Git &amp; Github.